The Godsend (film): Home media

 Scream Factory first released the film on Blu-ray in 2015 as part of a double-feature with The Outing; this release went out of print in February 2021.
 Kino Lorber, through their Kino Cult sublabel, reissued the film on Blu-ray as a standalone release in early 2025.

+Reception

+Box office

+The Godsend grossed $1,650,000 at the United States and Canadian box offices.